Expert Counsellor for Dementia

 In addition, depending on the severity of the condition, counselors may provide ongoing supervision and daily support to ensure the individual's continuous progress and overall well-being.

-When to See a Counselor for Dementia?
+When to See a Counsellor for Dementia?

 When individuals with Dementia are recommended by a psychiatrist or psychologist, they have the opportunity to engage in counseling services.
 Through regular counseling sessions, clients can acquire valuable skills to effectively cope with their symptoms and enhance their overall well-being.